-X-rays should be taken every 2 years however some patients will require it be done more frequently for a host of reasons including treatment, nutrition, hygiene and other issues.
+X-rays should be taken every 2 years.
+However, some patients may require them more frequently for reasons including treatment, nutrition, hygiene, and other issues.

 Removal of plaque with brushing and flossing on a twice daily basis and regular removal of tartar by your dentist is the first step in defeating disease.

 Immediately schedule an appointment with your dentists as soon as you can to find out what is causing your toothache.
 Many people, unfortunately, experience a toothache in the late evening or early morning when the dentist’s office is not open.

 At Inline Smiles Clinic, we accept all major credit cards (Bankcard, MasterCard, Visa), Cash, EFTPOS, Cheque and Hicaps.
 As we know sometimes you may not have the funds to cover some treatments we also offer payment plans through Ezi Debit.
 Open a discussion with your dentist to see if a payment arrangement can be worked out for your situation.
 There are resources available so you don’t have to worry about the cost and focus more on your needs.

 Monday and Wednesday 10.30 – 7:30 and Tuesday and Thursday 2.00 – 6.00 (Thursday will be fortnightly) and Friday 9:00 – 6:00 and the 1st Saturday of the month 9 – 1.00

 While bad breath (or “halitosis”) can be linked to numerous systemic diseases, the majority of bad breath originates in the mouth.
 A dry mouth or a low salivary flow can also influence bad odor.
 Your dentist can help you to find what is the problem and advise you on what treatment is best for you.